apache/incubator-hugegraph-doc/config/config-option.md

 ---------------------------------- | ------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------
-graphs                             | [hugegraph:conf/hugegraph.properties]            | The map of graphs' name and config file. server.id                          | server-1                                         | The id of rest server, used for license verification. restserver.url                     | http://127.0.0.1:8080                            | The url for listening of rest server.
-restserver.max_worker_threads      | 2 * CPUs                                         | The maxmium worker threads of rest server.
-restserver.min_free_memory         | 64                                               | The minmium free memory(MB) of rest server, requests will be rejected when the available memory of system is lower than this value. restserver.request_timeout         | 30                                               | The time in seconds within which a request must complete, -1 means no timeout.
+graphs                             | [hugegraph:conf/hugegraph.properties]            | The map of graphs' name and config file. server.id                          | server-1                                         | The id of rest server, used for license verification. server.role                        | master                                           | The role of nodes in the cluster, available types are [master, worker, computer] restserver.url                     | http://127.0.0.1:8080                            | The url for listening of rest server. restserver.protocol                | http                                             | The protocol of rest-server, allowed values are: http or https. ssl.keystore_file                  | server.keystore                                  | The path of server keystore file used when https protocol is enabled. ssl.keystore_password              |                                                  | The password of the path of the server keystore file used when the https protocol is enabled. restserver.max_worker_threads      | 2 * CPUs                                         | The maxmium worker threads of rest server. restserver.min_free_memory         | 64                                               | The minmium free memory(MB) of rest server, requests will be rejected when the available memory of system is lower than this value. restserver.request_timeout         | 30                                               | The time in seconds within which a request must complete, -1 means no timeout.